ec-europa/digitec-news/data/newsletters/welcome-first-digitec-newsletter.md

   - newsItem: "DG ITEC's Innovation Week at the European Parliament"
 ---

-The Directors-General of DG ITEC and DIGIT introduce the first DIGITEC newsletter and the Tech sessions that will happen in October.
+The Directorates-General of DG ITEC and DIGIT introduce the first DIGITEC newsletter and the Tech sessions that will happen in October.